Vadlox/HydraQueue/README.md

 ```
 /hydraqueue admingui
 ```
 This opens a GUI to edit config settings (prefix, messages, RTP world, etc.) in-game.
 Changes are saved automatically.
+**All messages shown in the admin GUI are configurable in `config.yml`.**

+## Update Notification

+When the plugin is enabled or reloaded, it checks the [GitHub repository](https://github.com/Vadlox/HydraQueue) for updates.
+If a new version is detected, all online admins (with `hydraqueue.admin.settings`, `hydraqueue.admin.*`, or operator status) will receive a configurable update notification message.

 ---